simonleandergrimm/simonleandergrimm.github.io/content/posts/fermi_instructions.md

  1. The authors poses the question.
 All other players come up with an answer, sending their estimate to the author, e.g., via Signal.
 Players are not allowed to use the internet or calculator to arrive at the answer.

- 2. Going counter-clockwise, the first player always gives X, the second player gives Y. Following this, players can bet as much as they want.
+ 2. Going counter-clockwise, the first player always gives a small blind (e.g., 25), the second player gives a big blind (e.g., 50).
+Following this, players can bet as much as they want, having to match the highest bet just like in normal poker.

  3. After everyone made their first bet, it is the question author's turn again, giving the first hint.